 Most women experience mood swings, anger, irritability, depression, and anxiety before their period.
 This is known as premenstrual syndrome.
 For some women, these blues may carry on until the end of their period.
 Research has found that yoga can actually reduce these psychological issues that crop up during the menstrual cycle in women.
 They also help with overall mental well-being.3

-In other words, unless you have a very heavy flow, you have no excuse to skip yoga when on a period!
+In other words, unless you have a very heavy flow, you have no

 1. Fish Pose Or Matsyasana